FERRITE - FERRIET INFO ring A collection of ferrite toroid related hobby research spin-offs

 Depends on the application, is it a current transformer or voltage transformer.

-A "current" transformer usually consists of one or more transmission lines between in- and output.
+A "current" transformer usually consists of one or more transmission lines between in- and output with strong common mode suppression.
 The international name is "transmission line transformer".
 Common mode currents are suppressed by the choke effect.
 The (bifilar) winding wires form, just like HF-cabling, a fixed constant impedance on the cores.
 The parasitic capacitance is part of the cabling strains impedance and doesn't harm.
-The capacity to or through the core is a pain.
+The capacity to or through the core, or even over the core (from out to in) is a serious pain.
+Optionally, therefore, properly constructed into sections.

 By adding more branches, in parallel on one side and in series at the other, an impedance transfer is accomplished.
-Those windings made with double (bifilar) wire are extremely tightly twisted, sometimes even in (teflon) sleeves.
-The mechanical construction of the strains is such that they form the ideal impedance to sum or divide to the right value on each side to match the connected impedance.
+Those windings made with double (bifilar) wire are extremely tightly twisted, sometimes even in (teflon) sleeves because of the stability of the Z. The mechanical construction of the strains is such that they form the ideal impedance to sum or divide to the right value on each side to match the connected impedance.

 An example: Two strains of 100 Ohm cabling on the cores form 50 Ohms parallel on one side and 2 times 100 Ohm = 200 Ohms in series at the other side.
-The common mode choke value must be a few times the connected impedance.
-Up to 10x the impedance, also with a low parasitic C between input and output.
+The common mode choke value must be at least many times the connected impedance.
+Up to 10x to 25x the impedance, also with a very low parasitic C between input and output.
 Because the Z of a single toroid mostly is not enough, (many) more toroids are stacked.

-(This is called the Guanella transmission line principle)
+(This is called the Guanella transmission line principle.
+This choke coil structure is most ideal for EMC purposes.)

 The other method is the "standard" transformer = a voltage converter unit, the famous MLB.
-OK, that's slightly harder to get it working.
+For Rx-only most simple, so ideal.
+OK, it's slightly harder to get it working with (low) power applications.
+NOT adviced for high power.

 The problems on the high side